 I'm an entrepreneur, advocate, and developer studying statistics and economics at the University of Chicago.

-I've worked with the Precision Engineering Research Group at MIT; built software at TetraScience, Symphony Commerce, and StratoDem Analytics; and volunteered as a founding director at the Project for Better Journalism.
-Currently, I am working at Restocks in San Francisco.
+I've worked with the Precision Engineering Research Group at MIT; built software at TetraScience, Symphony Commerce, StratoDem Analytics, and Restocks as well as volunteered as a founding director at the Project for Better Journalism.

 I'm a developer, entrepreneur, and student at the University of Chicago.

-At the University of Chicago, I will pursue a bachelors' in statistics and economics, and a fourth-year masters' in statistics.
+At the University of Chicago, I plan to pursue a bachelors' in statistics and economics, and a fourth-year masters' in statistics.
 In 2016, I graduated from Phillips Exeter Academy.
 While there, I took part in a two-year research course on computational astronomy and gravitational wave detection.

 Originally from the suburbs of Boston, I currently live and work in San Francisco.

 Full-stack Engineer, StratoDem Analytics